Alfred Wegener Institute for Polar and Marine Research: Current fleet

-AWI currently uses two Basler BT-67.
-These planes are 20 m long, 5.2 m high and have a wingspan of 29 m.
+Homeport of AWI-fleet is Bremen Airport.
+AWI uses two Basler BT-67.These planes are 20 m long, 5.2 m high and have a wingspan of 29 m.
 The empty weight is 7680 kg, with ski landing gear it weighs 8340 kg.

 The minimal cruising speed is 156 km/h, the maximum is SFA.
 Without payload, the flying range is around 3900 km.
 The planes are maintained by the company Kenn Borek Air located in Calgary, Alberta, Canada.

 Polar 5

 The plane hull was built in 1942 but completely refurbished after the AWI acquired the plane in 2007.
 Since then it "has supplied a large volume of valuable data" said Prof. Heinrich Miller, the former director of the AWI.

 Polar 6

 This plane with the call sign C-GHGF was acquired by AWI in 2011.
 The BMBF, the German Federal Minister of Education and Research funded the purchase and equipping of the plane with a total of 9.78 million euros.